SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/logs.md

 ### Uploading log files

-When users request log files from devices via the logs tab a c8y_LogfileRequest operation is created.
+When users request log files from devices via the **Logs** tab a c8y_LogfileRequest operation is created.

 <table>
 <tbody>